rhancav/gittigidiyor-graduation-project-rhancav/README.md

 It is made with Spring and Thymeleaf couple.
 Has a very simple design which consists of only seven pages, three of them for handling errors.
 Can be accessed on ``localhost:9191``. <b>Be wary that form validations are purely HTML based.
 If it fails to validate you need to refresh the page to fill form again, or else it will keep giving the same validation error even if you enter a valid input.
 Unfortunately it is not possible to reset the form fields state without JS.
-Since this was not a frontend oriented project, I was lazy enough to control validations via JS. :)
+Since this was not a frontend oriented project, I was lazy enough to not control validations via JS. :)
 </b>

 **Past Applications Query Page**